Frequently Asked Questions

 Some courses, including clinics, externships, competitions, and Board of Advocates require the permission of the professor or department before you will be enrolled by the Registrar.

 If a course is closed, the capacity has been reached.
 Each classroom has a maximum occupancy, as determined by the Fire Marshall, and an override will not be honored if the maximum occupancy has been reached.
 Some classes also have a limited enrollment such as seminars, LSV III and Trial Advocacy.
 Contact the Registrar if you wish to be placed on a wait list for any course.

 A Reference Number or Class Number is a 5 digit number that identifies each course.
 It is unique to each single section of the course offering and changes every semester.
 Students can enroll using the class number alone or can search using the course subject (LAW) and the course catalog number.

 Students are not allowed to exceed the semester credit hour limit unless approved to do so.
 Students in either division (day and part-time) are allowed a one-time course overload which cannot exceed 18 credits.
-Students in the day division may also a request a one-time course underload.
-Full time law students can enroll for up to a maximum of 16 credits in fall and spring while part-time students enroll for up to 11 credits in fall and spring.
+Students may also a request a one-time course underload, which is under 12 credits for full time students and under 6 credits for part time students.
+Full time law students can enroll for up to a maximum of 16 credits in fall and spring while part-time students may enroll for up to 11 credits in fall and spring.
 Summer is limited to a maximum of 6 credits.

-Current students can view the upcoming semester course schedule online when it becomes available by logging into their MyFIU portal, visiting the website at https://law.fiu.edu/academics/registrar/ or you can view a semester course schedule at https://my.fiu.edu/, and select “Class Schedule” under the Panther Links box without having to log into MyFIU.
+Current students can view the upcoming semester course schedule online when it becomes available by logging into their MyFIU portal, visiting the website at https://law.fiu.edu/academics/registrar/ or you can view a semester course schedule at in MyFIU select “Class Schedule” under the Panther Links box without having to log into MyFIU.